Division of Tangney: History

 Tangney was established at the Western Australia redistribution of 19 April 1974 and was first contested at the 1974 election.
 Before the 1984 redistribution, the electorate included the traditional Labor areas of Spearwood and Gosnells, and was a bellwether seat for the party in government.
 After 1984, the seat received its present borders.
 For most of the next three decades, it was a safe Liberal seat.

 It was first held by John Dawkins, later a Treasurer of Australia (as Member for Fremantle), and was held from 1993 until 2004 by Daryl Williams, former Attorney-General of Australia and Rhodes Scholar.

 The seat briefly made national headlines in August 2006 when Matt Brown, once a chief-of-staff to former Defence Minister Robert Hill, defeated incumbent Dennis Jensen for preselection, despite support for the latter from John Howard.
 However, on 7 October 2006, the decision was overturned by the Liberals' Western Australian state council and Jensen was once again confirmed as the candidate for the 2007 election.

 Jensen lost Liberal preselection in Tangney for the 2016 federal election.
 Announced on 3 April 2016, it was revealed he had written an unpublished book that included a sex scene, subsequently published as an e-book.
 Former party state director Ben Morton won preselection.
 On 2 July 2016 Ben Morton won the Tangney seat with 61.5% of the vote, losing 1.5% towards the Labor Party.

 A redistribution ahead of the 2022 federal election slightly pared back the Liberal margin to 9.5 percent.
 At that election, Morton lost over 10.5 percent of his primary vote, and Labor candidate and former police officer Sam Lim defeated Morton on Green preferences.
 Lim picked up a swing of over 11 percent amid the Liberals' collapse in Western Australia.
 The loss of the seat has also been attributed to the notably large swings against the Liberals among Chinese Australian voters, which cost the Liberals many key seats; approximately one in ten of the electorate's voters possessed Chinese ancestry.

+In the 2025 Federal Election, Sam Lim (Labor Member for Tangney) was up against Liberal candidate Howard Ong.
+On May 3rd 2025, Sam Lim was called the winner had a primary vote of 42.5% and had increased his primary vote since 2022 by 4.3%.
+Howard Ong had received 34.2% of the primary vote.
+The TTP (two party preferred) was 57.0% to Sam Lim and 43.0% to Howard Ong.
+After post-election analysis, Tangney has been labeled a fairly safe Labor seat.